mwoodbri/django-tutorial/Practical-1/README.md

 2. Adding a study model
 -----------------------
-Now we'll create a model representing a clinical study, which corresponds to database table
+Now we'll create a model representing a clinical study, which corresponds to a database table

 1. Add a class to ```models.py```: